nikovett/charging-planner/README.md

 ## Charger delivery

 Delivery is handled by `delivery/deliver.py`, which reads the `deliveries:` block inside each charging profile and dispatches each plan to the correct handler.
-Two handlers are included:
+A Charge Amps handler is included out of the box:

 | Handler | Script | Description |
 |---|---|---|